buvis/docs/src/update.md

 Cilium is deployed as a Talos inline manifest (not managed by Helm or Flux).
 Values are in `infrastructure/talos/cilium-values.yaml`.

-To upgrade:

-1. Run `buvisctl update cilium <version>` in the cluster directory
+To upgrade, run `buvisctl update cilium <version>` in the cluster directory.
+This renders manifests, updates the Talos patch for future bootstraps, and applies to the running cluster.
-2. Run `talosctl upgrade-k8s` to apply the new config

 ## Talos